Julieta7312/LinkedIn_profile_scraper/README.md

-# A Python program to scrape LinkedIn user profiles
+# A Program for Scraping LinkedIn Profiles Using Selenium And Beautiful Soup in Python

 This scraper can be used to retrieve information about employment, education, and honors and awards -related information from the publically available Linkedin user profiles.